DeathKing/miniMaxima/README.md

-# TRANS
+# miniMaxima

-A simple Scheme program that transform s-exp like algebra expression to pretty good look plain text.
+A toy implementation of Maxima.